-If you’re going through a divorce and owing past taxes, certain little-known tax risks can have disastrous consequences for the unprepared.
+If you’re going through a divorce and IRS debt from owing past taxes, certain little-known tax risks can have disastrous consequences for the unprepared.

 Who pays back taxes may be more complicated than who gets the house or the dog in the divorce.
 So, suppose you’re under the impression that you’re clear because the divorce decree stipulates that your ex-spouse is responsible for paying back taxes on joint tax liability.
 In that case, I’m afraid you might be in for a rude awakening.